It’s a question that many brands have to consider at some point: “How much money should I spend on my SEO marketing?”

 While a $5K SEO proposal might be easier for you to swallow as a CEO or VP of Marketing with limited budget or resources to go around, what you’re getting is a very limited, siloed amount of SEO work.
 And this comes likely without any “bigger picture” strategy or integration into your business or other marketing channels.

-This integrated approach to online marketing with SEO at the forefront matters, so you’re not just getting SEO traffic that visits and bounces.
 You need to bring new users in through SEO and content, then you need to think about the ways that those users are converting on your site when they visit.

 As a Leader, How Do I Know What to Spend on SEO?

 The above is a question that every founder and marketing leader should be asking when building their marketing team, plan, and budget (every single year).
-The common channels that Google Analytics tracks in their Acquisition report breakdown as the following:

 - Direct